 - The study examined the timing of parasite rhythms

 - Some biological mechanisms can impact parasite rhythms

 - Malaria infected people should eat foods that boost energy

+World Malaria Day 2019 will be observed on April 25.
 Did you know?
 People suffering from malaria can regulate the condition by a bringing a change in their eating habits?
-A new study has revealed that the time at which you eat your meal can play an important role in how the disease thrives in your body.
+A study has revealed that the time at which you eat your meal can play an important role in how the disease thrives in your body.
 The study reveals that malaria parasites in an infected mice's blood scheduled their growth at the same time when the mice was fed.
 On changing the timing of mice's meal, malaria parasites changed their timing of invading red blood cells accordingly.

 The study was done by linking changes of blood sugar levels in mice to rhythms of malaria parasites.
 Researchers say that interfering with biological pathways of parasite rhythms through diet or manipulating them through drugs can help in reducing the severity of malaria and also prevent the infection from spreading further.